The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Most candidates prepare using generic frameworks.
 Alternatively, they are looking for a McKinsey case book PDF or a case study interview questions and answers PDF with the hope that the cases will be the same across interviewers and interviews.

-Do not learn case-specific frameworks by heart, expecting them to work for every case you will encounter.
+Do not learn case-specific frameworks by heart, expecting them to work for every case you encounter.
 There is no specific McKinsey case study framework or McKinsey case study book.
 It is much more important to learn the right approach that will help you tackle all types of cases.
 This is even more relevant for McKinsey interviews.

-What you need to do is to study each individual question type and the associated skills in a case interview and learn how to approach it, regardless of the client situation, the context of the case, the industry, or function.
-Your goal should be to learn how to build issue trees, interpret charts, and perform math no matter the context, industry, or function of the case and follow our McKinsey case interview tips.
+What you need to do is to study each question type and the associated skills in a case interview and learn how to approach it, regardless of the client situation, the context of the case, the industry, or the function.
+Your goal should be to learn how to build issue trees, interpret charts, and perform math no matter the context, industry, or function of the case, and follow our McKinsey case interview tips.

-Many candidates ask if there is a specific McKinsey implementation case interview, McKinsey operation case interview, or McKinsey digital case interview.
+Similarly to the case types and frameworks, many candidates ask if there is a specific McKinsey implementation case interview, McKinsey operation case interview, or McKinsey digital case interview.
 In fact, the cases are usually a mix of cases in a domain-relevant context as well as cases set in a completely different context to the role you are applying for.

 Be aware that frameworks were applicable in the 2000 years, the era of Victor Cheng and Case in Point.
 McKinsey has long caught up on this and the cases you will get during the interviews are tailored in a way to test your creativity and ability to generate insights on the spot, not remember specific frameworks.